dallas-hall/learning-forgerock/forgerock-am410-training-notes-day5.md

 * Amster
 * Persistent cookie node (in trees)

+AM's startup (bootstrap) process requires two password strings.
+ForgeRock recommends that you use the AM keystore as the bootstrap keystore.
+See https://backstage.forgerock.com/docs/am/7.1/security-guide/configuring-keystores.html#proc-bootstrap-keystore

+### Secret Stores

 Secret stores are used by:
 * Client-based sessions
 * Web and Java agents